 Suture material (absorbable, non-absorbable) and/or tissue adhesives can be used to fixate EpiCord® allografts to the site of application or to itself, if desired.

 Cover to maintain a moist wound environment.
 Use appropriate moisture management dressings for the wound type and treatment ideology.

-MiMedx Group, Inc. a leading biopharmaceutical company developing and marketing regenerative and therapeutic biologics utilizing human placental tissue allografts with patent-protected processes for multiple sectors of health care.
+MiMedx Group, Inc. is a leading biopharmaceutical company developing and marketing regenerative and therapeutic biologics utilizing human placental tissue allografts and patent-protected processes for multiple sectors of health care.